andrewrm/PostUp/README.md

 PostUp
 ======

-A Geo-Powered mobile posting app
+A Geo-Powered mobile posting app by Andrew Miller and Jake